Tuition & Financial Aid

 We know the cost of education is one of the most important considerations when deciding where to pursue a degree.
 The University of Louisville is committed to ensuring you’re knowledgeable about all of your financial aid options.
 That’s why we created Start to Finish, a collection of all the information you’ll need to simplify the financial aid process and make earning a degree affordable for your family.

 The cornerstone of the financial aid process is the Free Application for Federal Student Aid (FAFSA).
 File the FAFSA to determine your eligibility for need-based federal student aid.
+Only students enrolled in degree-seeking programs are eligible for federal financial aid.
 The UofL school code you’ll need when filing the FAFSA is 001999.

 Please note that international students are not eligible for federal financial aid, with some exceptions.
 To learn more about eligibility for international students, visit the U.S. Department of Education website.